telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/pdf-export/multi-page-variable-height.md

 > **Important**
->
-> This example used to demonstrate how to split pages based on actual row height.
+> * This example used to demonstrate how to split pages based on actual row height.
-> It is now obsoleted built-in functionality.
-Refer to the [PDF Export - Fit to Paper Size]({% slug exporting_pdf_kendoui_grid_widget %}#fit-to-paper-size) section.
+> * It is now an obsoleted built-in functionality.
+Refer to the article on how to [adjust the Grid to the paper size during PDF export]({% slug exporting_pdf_kendoui_grid_widget %}#fit-to-paper-size).

 ## See Also